TnTech-ECE/F25_Team6_SpaceWeatherStation/Documentation/ReadMe.md

 ### PCB Files

-- Location:
-  - Source Files: `Documentation/Electrical/PCB/Sources/`
-  - Gerbers: `Documentation/Electrical/PCB/`
+- Location: `Documentation/Electrical/PCB/`

-All PCB designs were created using KiCad.
-This directory includes all source files required to modify the design, along with Gerber files required for manufacturing.
+All PCB design files are provided as a compressed `.zip` archive within this directory.
+The archive contains all KiCad source files and Gerber files required for modification and manufacturing.

 ---